 - Made from aluminum and stainless steel

-- Has an ergonomic grip that feels natural
+- It has an ergonomic grip that feels natural

 - The handles are made from ABS plastic

-- Can be used in saltwater and freshwater
+- It can be used in saltwater and freshwater

 - Lighter hooks can get cut in half during the extraction process

 If you are looking for a fish hook removal tool that is safe as well as easy to use, this one from Cuda is just what you need.
 It has a titanium-bonded mechanism that is resistant to corrosion and rust.
-It is primarily designed for freshwater fish but can be used on small saltwater fish species as well.
+It is primarily designed for freshwater fish but can also be used on small saltwater fish species.

 We loved the dehooking mechanism.
 It was simple and quick to use.
-Everything happens in quick time so there is no need to struggle with the hook removing process.
-It comes with a non-slip grip and has a lifetime warranty for defective workmanship and materials.
+Everything happens in quick time, so there is no need to struggle with the hook-removing process.
+It has a non-slip grip and a lifetime warranty for defective workmanship and materials.

-The shaft is made from aluminum while the dehooking mechanism is from bonded titanium.
-So, there is no risk of the tool chipping, peeling, or flaking.
-We also found the grip very comfortable and that helped in maneuvering the tool to remove the hooks with ease.
+The shaft is made from aluminum, while the dehooking mechanism is from bonded titanium.
+So there is no risk of the tool chipping, peeling, or flaking.
+We also found the grip very comfortable, which helped in maneuvering the tool to remove the hooks easily.